differentsyntax/differentsyntax/README.md

 :notebook: Love front-end development but have got more experience server-side

-:love: Absolutely enjoy working with heavy schema databases, MySQL joins are almost a hobby
+:blue_heart: Absolutely enjoy working with heavy schema databases, MySQL joins are almost a hobby

 :pencil: Have made multiple web apps but currently learning react-native for mobile app development